-A selection of lenders now use CQS as the starting point for Panel approval such as HSBC and Santander.
-The Law Society’s CQS membership however gives no guarantee to lender panel acceptance.
-That being said,the Council of Mortgage Lenders have indicated that it is likely to become a pre-requisite for solicitors wishing to remain on their panels.
+A selection of banks and building societies now use CQS as the kick off point for Panel membership such as HSBC and Santander.
+The Law Society’s CQS accreditation however gives no guarantee to lender panel acceptance.
+That being said,the Council of Mortgage Lenders have indicated that it is likely to become a pre-requisite for solicitor practices wishing to join their approved list of firms.

 How can we know in advance if a Colchester conveyancing solicitor on the Nottingham panel is any good?

 When it comes to conveyancing in Colchester obtaining recommendations is a sensible starting point.
 Before you go ahead, check if they offer a no sale no fee offer.
 Also, you often get what you pay for - a firm which quotes more, will often provide a better service than one advertising the lowest fees.
 We would always suggest that you speak with the solicitor carrying out your transaction.